wasiahmad/ACE05-Processor/README.md

 The entire preprocessing can be executed by running the [setup.sh](https://github.com/wasiahmad/ACE05-Processor/blob/master/setup.sh) script.
 Please make sure the required packages are installed as listed in [requirements.txt](https://github.com/wasiahmad/ACE05-Processor/blob/master/requirements.txt) before starting the preprocessing.

 Once the preprocessing is done, we will get the data under the `processed-data` directory.
-The structure of the directory (upto level 2) would be as follows.
+The structure of the directory (up to level 2) would be as follows.

 ```
 processed-data